MarvinLSJ/CS268_Optimization/hw2/report.md

 $x_{opt} = (0,0,0,0,0,0,0,0,0,0), f_{opt} = 0$

 #### Problem 1. conjugate_gradients

 **Average line search & CG restart iteration**

 ![image-20181017161118549](/Users/liushijing/Library/Application Support/typora-user-images/image-20181017161118549.png)

+The average line search method is not helpful as we can concluded from above, and as CG inner iteration grows, the errors become bigger.

 #### Problem 2.
 Comparing with steepest descent